STS-68: October 6, 1994 (Flight Day 7)

-On Thursday, October 6, 1994, at 5 pm CDT, STS-68 MCC Status Report # 12 reports: Endeavours astronauts this afternoon sent down spectacular videotape views of the west coast of California recorded as the shuttle passed about 115 nmi overhead on its 103rd orbit.
+On Thursday, October 6, 1994, at 5 pm CDT, STS-68 MCC Status Report #12 reported:

+Endeavours astronauts this afternoon sent down spectacular videotape views of the west coast of California recorded as the shuttle passed about 115 nmi overhead on its 103rd orbit.
 The scenes covered the San Joaquin Valley, San Francisco Bay, Monterey Bay, Los Angeles, Vandenberg Air Force Base and San Diego Bay.

 During the next few days, scientists will test a new technique called "interferometry" as the earth observations data collection continues.
 The technique is expected to yield topographic information of unprecedented clarity by using slightly different shuttle positions to provide three-dimensional images of the terrain below.

-Among the Space Radar Laboratory observations today were the North Sea, where scientists intentionally released small oil and algae spills to see how well the SRL-2 instruments could track them, as well as observations of Bebedouro, Brazil; the Western and Northeast Pacific Ocean; Chickasha, Oklahoma; the Gulf of Mexico; Ruiz, Colombia; Sena Madureira, Brazil; Weddell Sea; the Kliuchevskoi Volcano in Kamchatmka; Stovepipe Wells, California; and the Galapagos Islands.
+Among the Space Radar Laboratory observations today were the North Sea, where scientists intentionally released small oil and algae spills to see how well the SRL-2 instruments could track them, as well as observations of Bebedouro, Brazil; the Western and Northeast Pacific Ocean; Chickasha, Oklahoma; the Gulf of Mexico; Ruiz, Colombia; Sena Madureira, Brazil; Weddell Sea; the Kliuchevskoi Volcano in Kamchatka; Stovepipe Wells, California; and the Galapagos Islands.

 Earlier today, the Mission Management Team extended STS-68 by one day to allow additional science.
 Endeavour is now expected to land at the Kennedy Space Center at about 10:36 am Tuesday.

 The orbiter continues to perform well.
 The only problem reported during the day was the failure of a primary reaction control system jet.
 The jet problem is not expected to have any effect on the mission since the orbiter has two other jets thrusting in the same direction.